-TPG0215B VIC 16Dec1
+&lt;sup>a The Customer has the option to choose any member of the 00.03.2x.xx family of toolboxes, each toolbox is a subset of the 00.03.22.xx toolbox.
+This ST clearly states the functions applicable to each toolbox.
+Further information is given in section 1.4.2.2

-Files.
-Other protected information data representing the access rights; these include any cryptographic algorithms and keys needed for accessing and using the services provided by the system through use of the Security IC.

-8 The TOE can be used in smartcard application, a USB token or other devices.
-The intended environment is very large; and generally once issued the TOE may be stored and used anywhere, generally there is no control applied to the TOE and its operational environment.
+- maintain the correct execution of the software residing on the TOE - 6 This requires that the TOE especially maintains the integrity and the confidentiality of its security functionality. - 7 Protected information is in general secret or integrity sensitive data such as Personal Identification Numbers, Balance Value (Stored Value Cards), and Personal Data Files.
+Other protected information data representing the access rights; these include any cryptographic algorithms and keys needed for accessing and using the services provided by the system through use of the Security IC. - 8 The TOE can be used in a smartcard application, a USB token or other devices.
+The intended environment is very large; and generally once issued the TOE may be stored and used anywhere, generally there is no control applied to the TOE and its operational environment. - 9 The TOE is a Dual interface chip that can be operated in either Contact or Contactless communication mode.